What is a Hot Roof?

 This is fantastic news because it means you can prevent ice dams and save money on your monthly energy bills.

-How you ask?
+How, you ask?
 It's all thanks to the air seal created by spray foam insulation on the roof deck.
 The treated air you pay for stays inside instead of leaking out through the roof.

+Now, about that hot roof theory -- some people worry that an unvented attic system might make the temperature of their roof go up a bit.
 While it's true that your roof's temperature could increase by a couple of degrees, there's no need to worry.
 This slight temperature rise won't damage your roof or shingles.
 In fact, the insulation ensures that the only thing your shingles have to deal with is the sun -- which they're built to handle.

 Vented Attic System